Questfall/docs/quest-mining/completion/rpg-items/items.md

 * item weight.

 Leveling an item increases its power, but it can also make the item heavier.
 If the item level is above the character level, [Overlevel](../rpg-attributes/inventory.md#overlevel) decides how much useful item power remains.

+Item level has no product cap and is not limited by character level.
+Progression is constrained economically by growing upgrade costs and mechanically by increasing item weight.

 ## Aspect